 Step 1: Graduate from High School or Obtain a GED (Four Years)

-Completing high school or earning a GED is the first step towards becoming a certified sex addiction therapist.
-Students who are interested in pursuing this career should focus on classes such as psychology, English, math, and science to prepare them for additional studies.
+Completing high school or earning a GED is the first step toward becoming a certified sex addiction therapist.
+Students interested in pursuing this career should focus on psychology, English, math, and science classes to prepare them for additional studies.

 Step 2: Complete a Bachelors’ Degree (Four Years)

-A bachelor’s degree is required in order to become a certified sex addiction therapist.
+A bachelor’s degree is required to become a certified sex addiction therapist.
 Most undergraduate degrees in social science will adequately prepare students for this field.
-However, students may find a degree in health and human services, social work, or psychology to be particularly advantageous.
-Students should also consider volunteer or work opportunities that can help them gain hands-on experience in counseling as this can bolster graduate school applications.
+However, students may find a degree in health and human services, social work, or psychology particularly advantageous.
+Students should also consider volunteer or work opportunities that can help them gain hands-on experience in counseling, as this can bolster graduate school applications.

 Step 3: Obtain an Advanced Degree (Two to Eight Years)